IanLewis42/GravStorm/readme.txt

   Escape: Previous menu

 o AI
-  This menu only appears if you have selected a local game, and fewer than the maximum number of players for the level.
+  This menu only appears if you not playing a network game, and have fewer human playesr than the maximum number of players for the level.
   Use this menu to set up the number of AI Ships (i.e. CPU controlled opponents) and the difficulty level (how hard they try to shoot you).
   Use cursor 'up' and 'down' to select item.
   Use left and right cursor keys to select number of ships or difficulty.